The Interdisciplinary Minor in Pre-Law is for students interested in studying law. It has a threefold mission.

 First, it seeks to encourage sustained reflection upon the relationship between law and human nature.

-Second, it seeks to give students a practical introduction to the basic elements of the American legal system, as well as other legal systems and the history of legal thought and practice.
+Second, it seeks to give students a practical introduction to the basic elements of the American legal system, as well as other legal systems, and the history of legal thought and practice.

 Third, it seeks to provide students with the background and skills necessary for success in law school and in the field of law.
 Special attention will be given to logical and critical thinking, persuasive argument, and cogent speaking and writing.

-Approval and planning a course of study with an advisor and the program director in Political Science is required.
+Entry Procedure for an Interdisciplinary Minor in Pre-Law Studies: Approval and planning a course of study with an advisor and the program director in Political Science is required.